(Warning: long read with some big words).

 He was raging about the Monitoring Officer Clare Ward’s insistence, as per the Localism Act 2011, that she had sole responsibility for determining allegations of misconduct of elected councillors.
 She warned the Council that it was acting ultra vires in banning two councillors, and was risking judicial review.
 Her entreaties were met with insolent defiance.

-When the inevitable came in Bristol High Court, Ledbury Town Council was brutally reminded that its power was all gone.
+When the inevitable came in Cardiff High Court, Ledbury Town Council was brutally reminded that its power was all gone.
 Much as the old nativist tendency, the born and bred brigade, bemoan the passing of the old days when Ledbury was such a lovely, peaceful little town until all these meddling incomers arrived, their friends who ran the town council had decided finally to cut out the ‘extremist’ pestilence that was eating away at the foundations of its time-honoured existence.

 In a letter to the Reporter, which to their credit, the editor chose not to print in its original form, but gave it the front page in heavily edited form, Barnes said he believed that a ‘political extremist group’ was now in charge of the town council, specifically the chairman Nina Shields: the imagined faction of outsiders, communists, terrorist sympathizers, traitors, bullies and sundry Johnny-come-latelys led by Liz Harvey and friends was running a plot to overthrow the civilised order.
 They were to be stopped.
 And thus the bannings.